dgis/emu42android/ReadMe.txt

 TODO

 - Try to include the KML files without the ROMs.
-- To have the LCD part stick to the screen when swiping the 2 calc parts (Vincent Weber).
-    * Need to refresh the layout after a change from manual to auto (and may be after a screen rotation).
 - Sometimes, the calculator seems to lag and finally freeze.
 - Anyway that the layout settings (zoom mode, fill screen...) be part of the saved state, rather than being global to the app (Vincent Weber).